 PROSPERITY: through his entrepreneurial pursuits, Alex engages in free-market principles to enrich his life, and to lift up those around him, and encourage everyone around him to demand of the government that it encourage prosperity, rather than stifle it.

 PEACE: every day, Alex engages in dialogue with people of diverse philosophies and creeds, and find common ground in the cause of peace.
 Almost every day, he enlightens yet another person on how peace and prosperity are inextricably linked (I.e.: you can't have one with out the other).
 He succeeds in convincing people that the best way for America to 'export liberty and democracy' is not through force, sanctions, or structural bribery (foreign aid).
 He believes that spreading any message through force or coercion is anathema to the principles of liberty upon which this country was founded, and that the best way to spread any message, or to further any philosophy, is through leading by example.
 If we are a prosperous, peaceful, free people, other nations will see the benefits of this approach, and want to emulate us.
 A foreign policy that leads with force will invariably reap the consequences in the form of Blowback, and ultimately experience results that are the opposite of those intended.

-INDEPENDENCE: through even Alex and his wife Luciana's most difficult financial times, they never once turned to the government for help.
+INDEPENDENCE: through even Alex's most difficult financial times, he never once turned to the government for help.
 Rather, he turned inward, leveraging his creativity, entrepreneurial spirit, and desire to simplify, to keep his head above water, and to thrive.
-And they came through it better and stronger than before.
-As a result, they serve as a source of inspiration to their friends and new acquaintances – many of whom have re-structured their lives in Alex and Luciana's image – whether through simplification, prioritization, downsizing, entrepreneurism, or agility, many people have turned to Alex and Luciana as inspiration on how to improve their lives, and become more independent.
+And he came through it better and stronger than before, through simplification, prioritization, downsizing, entrepreneurism, and agility.